 just like I did.

 We bought the property with the original house in 2006, a rundown folk victorian cottage built in 1905, with hopes of restoring it.
 Unfortunately it was too far gone so we disassembled the house down to the deck, salvaged all the pieces we could from it and decided to build new.
+We had found a few new builds that we liked the look of so we decided a new build would be the best option!
 The original foundation was West Falmouth pink granite so we continued that around the entire new structure.
 We drove around the Cape and collected all of our favorite elements from the beautiful old turn-of-the-century beach cottages for inspiration (we wanted the house to look like it had been here for 100 years) after interviewing some architects I realized I couldn’t get exactly what I was imagining, so we sat at a local bar one night and I sketched the house on placemat.
 I took the drawing to a draftswoman and she drew up the plans.
 We used the original cottage for design direction; the ceiling height, window style, the interior trim work (we salvaged the trim where we could and had knives cut at a local woodsmith to match it and cut more as we needed ) we stripped and reused all the original doors, and reinstalled the butler’s pantry. we designed the family room “cottage addition” to pay homage to the original cottage, with it’s arched entry, shed dormer and pitched roofline.
 I bought or found most of the interior design elements at salvage yards and junkshops, including bathroom fixtures, cabinet and door hardware, lighting and newel posts.

 You refer to yourself as Old Silver Shed on Instagram.
 Where does the name come from?